Scoreboards Documentation

 /helpView interactive help documentation with all available topicsEveryone

-• Click the Submit button on the posted leaderboard message to open a submission modal.
+• Click the Submit button on the posted leaderboard message to open the same submission flow.

 Review Process